hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/design-issue.md

   - [ ] Once you have received feedback from the team lead, implement feedback as necessary.
 - [ ] Use [presentation structure](https://github.com/hackforla/tdm-calculator/wiki/Design:-Presentations) to review proposed designs with the design director.
 Implement feedback as necessary.
 - [ ] Use [presentation structure](https://github.com/hackforla/tdm-calculator/wiki/Design:-Presentations) to review proposed designs with the product, development, and research teams.
 Implement feedback as necessary.
+- [ ] Create a new slide (or edit one if it already exists) in staging and add images and appropriate text
 - [ ] Receive design approval from stakeholders.
 Implement feedback as necessary.
 - [ ] Add any annotations to the Figma design that would help the developer with implementation.
 - [ ] Create a Ready for Dev section around the final designs on the Figma page.